-Through audio and video over the internet, you can meet with Dr. Truman or Dr. Fuss from your desktop, laptop, tablet, or mobile device (iOS or Android)—it’s your choice!
+Through audio and video over the internet, you can meet with our clinicians from your desktop, laptop, tablet, or mobile device (iOS or Android)—it’s your choice!
 Telehealth allows us to connect with secure and convenient appointments that save you time and hassle.
 There’s no need to deal with traffic when you can schedule and attend your appointments directly from a laptop or mobile device.

 Equipment Needed for Telehealth

 To participate in Telehealth appointments from your home, you need one of the following devices: